title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 List other poke contracts via an indexer

-Instead of querying heavily the rpc node to search where are located all other similar contracts and retrieve each address, use an indexer. an indexer is a kind of enriched cache API on top of an rpc node.
-On this example, the TZKT indexer is used to find other similar contracts.
+Instead of querying heavily the RPC node to search where are located all other similar contracts and retrieve each address, use an indexer. an indexer is a kind of enriched cache API on top of an RPC node.
+In this example, the TZKT indexer is used to find other similar contracts.

 2. On package.json, change the dev command on scripts configuration.
 Prefix it with a jq command to create an new environment variable pointing to your last smart contract address on testing env: